 - Turn: Click and hold the left mouse button or use the Q and E keys

 - Move: Arrow keys or WASD keys.
 Hold down SHIFT to move faster

-Full control guides for all devices can be found here (opens in a new tab for easy reference while in the piece)
+Full control guides for all devices can be found here (opens in a new tab or window for easy reference while in the piece).

 If you get lost…

 The exit – as on a plane – may be behind you.
 If you can’t find it, though, just close the browser tab, come back here and enter again.
-Your link to this page has no expiry time and can be reloaded as often as you need it – timed entries are to limit the number of people in the piece at any one time to try to ensure the best performance for everyone.
+Your link to this page has no expiry time and can be reloaded as often as you need it.
+If this is happening a lot though, please consider contacting me to let me know.

 Feedback & questions